 Hubspot CRM is the perfect choice for experienced CRM users in the mid-sized business market.
 It has functionality for everything and a decent user interface.
 It's reliable and well-maintained and the learning curve is fairly short.

-Combines CRM for sales teams and has fantastic email marketing automation features.
-It's relatively inexpensive, perfect for smaller teams.
-The user interface is easy to learn and use, and the system integrated easily with other software your company may be using.
+- Pros: Combines CRM for sales teams and has fantastic email marketing automation features.
+It's relatively inexpensive, and perfect for smaller teams.
+The user interface is easy to learn and use, and the system integrates easily with other software your company may be using.

 With so many different systems out there, weighing the pros and cons are important in making decisions about your CRM system.
 Do your due diligence.
 Visit with CRM consultants who can help guide you toward the choice that is best for your company.